umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ### Linking to an anchor

-1. Select the text where you wish to add the anchor link to.
+1. Select the text to which you wish to add the anchor link to.
 2. Click the _**Insert link**_ button to open the link properties slide-out menu.
 3. Add a hash symbol (#) followed by the name of your anchor in the **Anchor/querystring** field.
 4. In the **Link Title** field, enter the text that will be shown as a pointer to the link.